mikinty/quotes/README.md

 - She describes in minute detail the fact that these problem gamblers aren’t necessarily seeking wins, exactly.
 What they’re looking for is a feeling, a sensation of transcendence that playing these slot machines provides.
 The most common name for this feeling, one where time itself seems to melt away, is “the zone.” (_Laws of Trading_, Lebron pg.
 6. I think the actual source is _Addiction by Design_)
 - _Solanin_ is a story about rejecting that.
 It’s about how adults who go around thinking “oh, whatever” are losers.
 And because I’m the one who said that, I couldn’t ever let myself brush anything off with “whatever”. ([Interview with Inio Asano about _Osayumi Punpun_](https://mangabrog.wordpress.com/2014/07/06/inio-asano-interview-reality-is-tough-so-read-this-manga-about-cute-girls-and-feel-better/))
+- For a few short minutes, he was the most free man on Earth.
+He was humble, he was sorry, but most importantly he was alive. ([2018 Horizon Air Bombardier Q400 incident](https://www.youtube.com/watch?v=TYpaf8WdppM))

 ## funny
 - Kmoch also wrote an article about his nine years with Nimzowitsch: